thoughtspot/thoughtspot.github.io/_admin/ts-cloud/ts-cloud-embrace-snowflake-oauth.md

 ---
-title: [Configure OAuth for a Snowflake connection]
+title: [Configure internal OAuth for a Snowflake connection]
-last_updated: 4/20/2021
+last_updated: 11/05/2021
 toc: true
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

-ThoughtSpot supports OAuth for a Snowflake connection.
+ThoughtSpot supports Snowflake's internal OAuth for a Snowflake connection.
 With OAuth, each ThoughtSpot user authenticates with Snowflake and authorizes ThoughtSpot to query the database using their Snowflake user account.

-For Snowflake connections that use OAuth, users must log in when their OAuth tokens expire.
+For Snowflake connections that use internal OAuth, users must log in when their OAuth tokens expire.
 The amount of time that Snowflake OAuth tokens are valid is set in Snowflake.

-## Configuring a Snowflake database for OAuth with ThoughtSpot
+## Configuring a Snowflake database for internal OAuth with ThoughtSpot

-To add a Snowflake connection to ThoughtSpot using OAuth, you must set up the OAuth integration in Snowflake.
+To add a Snowflake connection to ThoughtSpot using internal OAuth, you must set up the OAuth integration in Snowflake.
 This requires a Snowflake user account with ACCOUNTADMIN permission.

 {% include important.html content="Each ThoughtSpot instance requires a unique Snowflake security integration.
 Each user in Snowflake must have a default warehouse and default role." %}